twak/siteplan/Help.md

 # To Build #

-  * install my deps into maven "mvn compile install" from the same directory as each pom.xml:
+  * install my deps into maven using "mvn compile install" from the same directory as each pom.xml:
     * [jutils](https://github.com/twak/jutils)
     * [campskeleton](https://github.com/twak/campskeleton)
   * clone the siteplan repo
+  * either
-  * compile to a jar with "mvn package" in the same directory as siteplan's pom.xml, this will create a jar in the target directory.
+    ** compile to a jar with "mvn package" in the same directory as siteplan's pom.xml, this will create a jar in the target directory.
+    ** build as an eclipse [project](https://github.com/twak/siteplan/blob/master/pom.xml). jutils and campskeleton are also setup for eclipse.

-  * There are lots of bugs, report them on github.
+there are lots of bugs, report them on github.

 # 3D Window Controls #

-(designed for nice demo videos, rather than being useful)

 * WASD - move forward/strafe
 * Mouse - look around
+* left/right arrows - ambient
+* up/down arrows - camera speed

 # 2D Mouse Window Controls #